seanslma/maki/Azure/AAD/AppRegistration.md

 For ArgoCD, seems this is due to the cache: https://github.com/argoproj/argo-cd/issues/12815

-The solutions (not work):
+The solutions:
+- Recreate the secret using terraform code
+  - both the argocd config and kubernetes secret should be updated
+  - the base64 coded text might be different from the one generated from terraform code
+- Solve argocd server cache issue
   - Clearing the browser cache fixed it for next login attempt.
   - To definitively solve this issue, we've had to restart argocd-server.

-Worked solution: recreate the secret using terraform code
-- both the argocd config and kubernetes secret should be updated
-- the base64 coded text might be different from the one generated from terraform code

 ## get secret id
 ```sh